TIT8/shelly_button_esp32_arduino/speech_recognition/README.md

 Additionally, Mbed OS offers the capability to [schedule events](https://os.mbed.com/docs/mbed-os/v6.16/apis/eventqueue.html).
 With this in mind, you can assign high priority to the speech recognition thread and allocate a lower priority thread to handle BLE tasks.
 You can then schedule BLE actions on the event loop, which consistently runs in the background of the nrf52840. <ins>Therefore, if I were to make a bet, I believe that BLE won't compromise the functionality of speech recognition</ins>.
 Given the opportunity, I would conduct further testing.

+I believe that implementing the ability to send commands via Bluetooth Low Energy (BLE) after recognizing a keyword could be a great feature.
+In this scenario, the nrf52840 would consume less power compared to the rp2040 due to its support for Bluetooth Low Energy, as opposed to Classic Bluetooth or WiFi solutions.
+The Arduino board should act as the peripheral device (similar to the example [here](https://github.com/TIT8/BLE-sensor_PDM-microphone)), while you'll require a central device (such as the one found [here](https://github.com/TIT8/BLE-sensor_PDM-microphone/tree/master/python_test_ble)) to receive the commands.

 <br>

 ## Updates :construction_worker: